modelscope/FunASR/README.md

 # FunASR: A Fundamental End-to-End Speech Recognition Toolkit

 <strong>FunASR</strong> hopes to build a bridge between academic research and industrial applications on speech recognition.
 By supporting the training & finetuning of the industrial-grade speech recognition model released on [ModelScope](https://www.modelscope.cn/models?page=1&tasks=auto-speech-recognition), researchers and developers can conduct research and production of speech recognition models more conveniently, and promote the development of speech recognition ecology.
-ASR for Fun！[Model Zoo](docs/modelscope_models.md)
+ASR for Fun！

 ## Release Notes:
 ### 2023.1.16, funasr-0.1.6